 1134A.7 Water closets.
-Water closets in bathrooms or powder rooms required to be accessible shall comply with this section.
+Water closets in bathrooms or powder rooms required to be accessible shall

 1. Floor space and location.
 The minimum floor space provided at a water closet shall be 48 inches (1219 mm) in clear width.
 The clear floor space shall extend past the front edge of the water closet at least 36 inches (914 mm).
 See Figure 11A-9M.